beangusu/Bingcentia/README.md

 - Verstion 1.1.4 of [Schlongs of Skyrim SE](https://www.loverslab.com/files/file/5355-schlongs-of-skyrim-se/)
 - Only Available Version of [Leito Schlongs Add-On](https://www.loverslab.com/files/file/13942-sos-leito-schlongs-addon-se/)

 Some of the `Output files` will fail to download due to their size and your internet speed.
 Keep in mind that you might hit the cap for Mega downloads while installing these too.
-If that happens, grab a vpn and download them manually from here:
+If that happens, just download them manually from here:

 [Bingcentia Custom Files](https://mega.nz/folder/LoRAwS6S#IgfSALnZxW0-68xad94epQ)